walhi/digispark-projects/vim-pedal/README.md

 A USB VIM Pedal keyboard example.
 Pressing a button generates a keystroke "i", releasing generates a keystroke "ESC".

+## Hardware

+A 10 kΩ resistor between PB2 pin and VCC is required.
+Button (normally open) connects to pin PB2 and GND.

 ## Usage

 Build the program and flash it as usual to the digispark.